 The privacy and security notion of using a VPN is a big assumption that generally includes:

 - The local network you’re using is not safe.
-That’s often true when you use an unknown open free Wi-Fi network, though not always the case.
+That can be true when you use an unknown open free Wi-Fi network, though not always the case.

 - The remote network (where the VPN server is) is safe.
 That’s likely true when you VPN into a home (or office) network, though also not always the case.

 - The owner of a VPN service always means well.
 Now, this is almost always not true when you use a VPN service.

 This assumption is the selling point third-party VPN providers often use to coerce you into thinking that you need to pay for a VPN service.

 Read those three points above again and, once again, keep this in mind:

-The owner of the VPN server has access to all of your device’s traffic.
+The owner of the VPN server may have access to all of your device’s traffic.
 If you get a third-party VPN service, not only that costs you a monthly fee, you’ll also give them access to your online activities.

 When to use a VPN

-Again, a VPN allows for being part of a remote network, so the only time you need one is when you’re not physically there.
+Again, a VPN allows for being part of a remote network, so you only need one when you’re not physically there.
 Most of the time, that means when you’re traveling or work from home.

 In the former, you want to be isolated from the sketchy network you’re using, and in the latter, you want to be able to access your office’s recourses.

-Another situation where you might want a VPN is when you need to access a service that’s not available at your locale.
-For example, if you’re in China and want to access Facebook, then a VPN (located outside of China) will help.
+Another situation where you might want a VPN is when you need to access a service not available at your locale.
+For example, if you’re in China and want to access Facebook, a VPN (located outside of China) will help.

 When not to use a VPN